nv-morpheus/morpheus-experimental/log-sequence-ad/README.md

 ## Log Sequence Anomaly Detection

 ## Use Case
-Identify log anomalies from sequence of logs generated dataset.
+Identify log anomalies from sequence of logs.

 ### Version
 1.0